zchee/golang-wiki/Home.md

 ## The Go Community

-Here are some of the places where you can find Gophers online
+Here are some of the places where you can find Gophers online.
+To get a sense of what it means to be a member of the Go community, read [Damian Gryski's keynote from the GolankUK 2015 conference](https://medium.com/@dgryski/the-go-community-f0d00e3a19e).

 - Mailing Lists
   - The mailing list for Go users is [golang-nuts](https://groups.google.com/forum/#!forum/golang-nuts) - very high traffic.